 The Week in Pictures: July 4 - 11

-Team U.S.A. brings home the Women's World Cup trophy, earthquakes rattle California, an alligator surprises Chicago, and more.
+Team USA brings home the trophy, earthquakes rattle California, an alligator surprises Chicago and more.

-Cyclists ride in the countryside during the third stage of the Tour de France race between Binche and Epernay, Belgium, on July 8, 2019.
+Cyclists ride in the countryside during the third stage of the three-week Tour de France between Binche and Epernay, Belgium, on July 8, 2019.

 Terrian Jones carries Drew and Chance Furlough to their mother through floodwaters in New Orleans on July 10.

-A woman waits for the start of a funeral at the memorial cemetery in Potocari, near Srebrenica, Bosnia, on July 11.
+A woman waits for the start of a funeral in Potocari, near Srebrenica, Bosnia, on July 11.

 The remains of 33 victims of the Srebrenica massacre will be buried 24 years after Serb troops overran the eastern Bosnian Muslim enclave of Srebrenica and executed some 8,000 Muslim men and boys.